-You can see there is more to it than which looks best.
-There are advantages and disadvantages, either way; you look at it.
+You can see there is more to it than simply which looks best.
+There are advantages and disadvantages, either way, you look at it.
 After we look at one more option, I will list the most popular models and examine the pro’s and con’s

 Deck To Pool Ladder Option

 Lastly, with a deck, you also have the option of a candy cane style pool-to-deck-ladder like the one you see here.
-These are great for small above ground pools with a deck, as they do not take up much room in the swim area as staircases do.
+These are great for small above ground pools with a deck, as they do not take up much swimming area.
 They also enable the best circulation of the pool water.

 These are lightweight and easy to remove for when it comes time to close the pool.
-This ladder is adjustable to different deck heights as you can merely cut more or less of the handrails.
-If your deck is higher than the pool, this will be handy.
+This ladder is adjustable to different deck heights as you can merely cut more or less of the handrails to height.

 Similar ones can be purchased from Amazon Click Here to Browse